Connecting Londoners is a group leading the Networked City exploration:

 Connecting Londoners and JustMap organised an event with Matt Scott, hosted by Newspeak House on March 27 2018 around the theme of Smart City meets Networked City.
 We ran afternoon workshop discussions about learning, engagement, organising, data, networks and mapping.
 In the evening we heard about Smart London, and discussed ideas for a community of practice.

-On March 28 Nicolas Fonty, Barbara Brayshay, Drew Mackie and I presented at an event at Space4, Outlandish on Mapping for Social and Political Change
+On March 28 Nicolas Fonty, Barbara Brayshay, Drew Mackie and David Wilcox presented at an event at Space4, Outlandish on Mapping for Social and Political Change

 Slipham Living Lab

-We developed our workshop playing through how to use digital tech and other methods to help connect people and organisations in the fictitious borough of Slipham
+We developed our workshop playing through how to use digital tech and other methods to help connect people and organisations in the fictitious borough of Slipham.
+More here on Slipham, and the game we developed to play through how the new Hub for London might work.

 In November 2017 the City Bridge Trust announced first year funding of £350,000 for the Hub, which will be run by Greater London Volunteering.